howonlee/mertonon/essays/estimates.md

 "OK.
 What's that look like for the Mertonon adjustment?"

 ### "Mertonon is saying to reallocate effort toward UX for permissions but not the API for permissions.
+It's saying that the weights for permissions should be adjusted like that.
 It wasn't surprised about the A--- Corp liking it." - whatever Mertonon actually says lol
+### pictures of the reallocation thing
+### pictures of the weight

 ### "Sounds good.
-Let's get Hobbs to go add this permissions task a bit.
+Let's get Hobbs to go work this permissions task a bit.
 Mertonon suggestion says Pobbs but she's busy this week." - whatever Mertonon actually says lol
+### pictures of that entry
+### pictures of that weight

 "Done.
 I'll go tell Hobbs."